deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 Label Property
 ~~~~~~~~~~~~~~
-For label property the input is also differed by the task type you are running.
+For label property the input varies according to the task type you are running.
 In this example we implement
 properties which are valid for Detection task type.

 .. code-block:: python